Implied and Historical Volatility when Buying and Selling Stock Options

 - Importance of implied and historical volatility in stock options trading

 - What affects implied volatility

 - Comparison of implied and historical volatility

-- How does implied volatility impact the pricing of options
+- How does implied volatility impact the option pricing?

-- Option strategies for low and high implied volatility
+- Best option trading strategies for low and high IV

 Volatility has significant effect on prices of options and represents stock price fluctuation: